VarboxInternational/docs/installation.md

 <a name="manual-installation"></a>
 ## Manual Installation

+> The following guide only works for the `paid` version of the software.
+> You can also follow along using the free version, but you'll have to exclude some steps.

 If for some reason you don't want to automatically install the Varbox platform, you can do so manually, by following the steps below.

 > The following steps also provide useful insight on what the `varbox:install` command does.